 But two things were really getting to me…

 These liners are plastic – they do not break apart in water and would get trapped somewhere, like in your own plumbing or at the municipal water treatment plant.
-Neither of those sound good to me, and I’d like to keep my environmental footprint as low as possible if I can.
+Neither of those sounds good to me, and I’d like to keep my environmental footprint as low as possible if I can.

 Another problem is that the toilet paper offered in public washrooms aren’t very good – they are often thin and very difficult to manage (i.e. hard to use dispenser).
 I could bring toilet paper from home, but that would cause more issues – toilet paper isn’t the best thing to wrap your stoma with as the paper breaks apart and sticks.
 When doing a wafer change, I usually wrap gauze around my stoma and discard the gauze in the trash bin.
 This would seem to be a good idea in public, but the porta-potty I used didn’t have a garbage bin and the public washroom I used would have required that I walk around with a messy gauze to discard it in the trash bin…